kingfadzi/lct_data/hypothesis_tests.md

 ---

-## H2: Some Lean Control Products govern multiple Business Applications.
+## H2: Lean Control Products vary in how many Business Applications they govern: some govern none, some exactly one, and some span multiple applications.

 **Cardinality Table:**